Compliance Center

 Education

-You must hold at least a high school diploma or equivalent (GED/HiSET qualifies; 30 college credits also qualifies).
-As a licensed LCSW, you exceed this requirement significantly.
+You must have at least a high school diploma or equivalent.
+A GED, HiSET, or 30 college credits also satisfies this requirement.

 Criminal Background